corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration.md

 {{< codesample file="/content/en/docs/corda-enterprise/codesamples/AWSCloudCryptoServiceProvider.java" >}}

+Corda Enterprise uses a service loader class to discover implementations of `CryptoServiceProvider`.

 The class takes the configuration information and creates an instance of the `CryptoService` - in this case `AWSCloudCryptoService` - including an X500 identifier and the configuration information defined in `AWSCloudConfiguration.java`.

 ## Java class specification file

-This file is required in any implementation of an HSM.
+This file is required when integrating an HSM.
 It must have the following filepath: `src/main/resources/META-INF/services/com.r3.corda.utils.cryptoservice.CryptoServiceProvider`.

 The file must contain the fully qualified name of the Java class that implements the `CryptoServiceProvider` interface.
 In this example implementation, the contents of the file is: